 DO I NEED TO BRINE A TURKEY?

-Our Non-GMO DLM Free-Range Turkey is great simply seasoned with salt, pepper, and rubbed with a little fat (like a good butter) before roasting.
+DLM Free-Range Non-GMO Turkey is great simply seasoned with salt, pepper, and rubbed with a little fat (like a good butter) before roasting.
 Brining has become popular and many folks like the extra hit of moisture that a wet brine can give.
 Or try dry brining by seasoning generously with salt and letting the bird air dry (uncovered) in the fridge overnight for the crispiest crust.

 TO STUFF OR NOT TO STUFF: WHAT SHOULD I DO?